GRAFT: Decoupling Ranking and Calibration for Survival Analysis: The Gated Residual AFT Model

 {\bf Stochastic Sampling.} Rather than summarizing the conditional survival distribution $S(t \mid x_i)$ to a single point estimate, {\em e.g.}, its expectation, we follow the principle of multiple imputation \citep{rubin1987}, and draw samples directly from the conditional distribution.
 For uncensored subjects ($\delta_i = 1$), we simply use the observed log-time $Y_i^* = \log(t_i)$.
 For censored subjects ($\delta_i = 0$), we sample imputed event times using

 where $\hat{F}(t \mid x_i, T_i > t_i) = 1 - \hat{S}(t \mid x_i, T_i > t_i)$ is the conditional cumulative distribution function and then set $Y_i^* = \log(T_i^*)$.
-In practice, this is done through inverse transform sampling \citep{devroye2006nonuniform}.
-During training, multiple independent imputation values ($M=5$) are generated for censored subjects within each minibatch, which allows the learning objective to account for the uncertainty of imputation through Monte Carlo averaging, as detailed in Section~\ref{sec:loss}.
+In practice, this is done by inverse-transform sampling \citep{devroye2006nonuniform}.
+During training, multiple independent imputation values ($M=5$) are generated for censored subjects within each minibatch, allowing the learning objective to account for the uncertainty of imputation through Monte Carlo averaging, as detailed in Section~\ref{sec:loss}.